unoplatform/uno/doc/articles/features/custom-fonts.md

 <string>Fonts</string>
 ```

-> **IMPORTANT** \
+> [!IMPORTANT]
- Please note that unlike iOS, for macOS only the path is specified.
+> Please note that unlike iOS, for macOS only the path is specified.
 There is no need to list each font independently.

 The format is the same as Windows, as follows: